Don’t Rest on Your Laurels: Why You Should Continually Seek Client Reviews

 This is so, so important because you can’t rely on yesterday’s (or last year’s) reviews to carry you successfully into the future.
 You should continually seek client reviews as part of a consistent and ongoing brand-building process.
-In the competitive law firm industry, you can’t afford to rest on your laurels.
+Law firm SEO is highly competitive: you can’t afford to rest on your laurels.

 Always remember that more is better where client reviews are concerned.
 This is also true – perhaps especially true – if you get a bad review (which will happen eventually no matter how great you are because that’s just the nature of the beast).
 The more reviews you have, the less a single bad review will matter.
 That’s because of DILUTION.
 If you have two 5-star reviews and one 1-star review, then your average is a little over 3 stars.
 But if you have 15 5-star reviews and one 1-star review, then the bad review barely moves the needle.
 Your overall rating still hovers close to 5.
 That one negative review gets lost in the crowd with all those other great reviews.

 Think of it this way: you know when you’re painting the living room and green is the color that is all the rage this year?
 Well, a bright apple green can be pretty overpowering, but if you mix it with a more peaceful white paint then the color you get is a pale grass green.
 What a difference!
 The process of “dilution” keeps everything from swinging to the extremes.
 The same is true of online client reviews.